csommerl/js120/lesson2/lesson2_notes.md

 Context loss occurs in (at least) 3 ways, namely when

-1. a method is passed as an argument to a function
+1. a method is copied from an object & used elsewhere
-   - Solution 1: add `thisArg` to the function and invoke the method using `call` with `thisArg`
-   - Solution 2: use `bind` on the method and pass the resulting function as an argument to the target function
-2. ...
+2. a function is nested within an object method
 3. ...

 ### The Problem: Method Copied from Object